Find a Pest Control Professional

 Looking to avoid bed bugs?
 Bed bug prevention is a lot easier than eliminating an existing infestation.
 According to the 2015 Bugs Without Borders survey, bed bugs remain the most difficult pest to treat - more difficult than cockroaches, termites and ants!

 Depending on the scope of an infestation and the type of treatment used by a pest professional, it can take several treatments to completely eliminate bed bugs.
-Fortunately, there are many things that one can do to prevent bringing bed bugs into the home.
+Fortunately, there are many things that one can do to prevent bed bugs from spreading in the home.
 Vigilance is the key to bed bug prevention.
 When out in public - whether at a hotel, store, movie theater or work place - it is important to be conscientious of all surroundings.

 As the public's awareness of the bed bug resurgence grows, focus on bed bug prevention has also grown.
 Many Americans are modifying their behaviors to minimize their risk of an infestation.
 According to the 2011 Bed Bugs in America survey, 27 percent of respondents have inspected or washed clothing upon returning from a trip; 25 percent have checked a hotel room for bed bugs; 17 percent have inspected or vacuumed a suitcase upon returning from a trip and 12 percent have altered or canceled travel plans because of concern about bed bugs.